Huaral province

-The Huaral Province is one of the nine provinces in the Lima Region of Peru.
-It was created by Law No. 21488 on May 11, 1976 by president Francisco Morales Bermúdez out of eight districts of the Canta Province and four of the Huaura Province.
+Huaral is a province of the department of Lima, Peru.
+From the administrative point of view of the Catholic Church in Peru, it forms part of the Diocese of Huacho.
 Geographically, its territory extends around the valley of the Chancay River from the mountainous frontier of the Pasco Region and Junín Region up to the Pacific Ocean.

+History

+It was created by Law No. 21488 on May 11, 1976, by president Francisco Morales Bermúdez out of eight districts of the province of Canta and four of the province of Huaura.

 Geography

+It borders the province of Huaura to the north, the provinces of Canta and Lima to the south, the provinces of Pasco and Yauli to the east, and the Pacific Ocean to the west.
 The Puwaq Hanka mountain range traverses the province.
 Some of the highest peaks of the province are listed below:

 Political division

 The province is divided into twelve districts (Spanish: distritos, singular: distrito):